spinnylights/vulkan-notes/vulkan_notes.md

 `case` branches are not permitted.
 The expression in parentheses and those for each `case` must evaluate to scalar integers, and the `case` expressions must be constant.

+A `switch` statement forms a new scope.
+The `case` branches do not establish a new scope on their own, but of course they allow for compound statements if this is desired.

 #### Looping